MarijaDejanovic/NewsTask/README.md

 ## Configuration

 - Update the API key: In the project directory, find the file “.env.example” and replace the placeholder API key with your own key from the News API provider.
-On the first paragraph, please find ULR link for registration on News API portal to receive your unique API key.
+Please find ULR link for registration on News API portal to receive your unique API key.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the project, feel free to contact me on mail address: dejanovic.marija2801@gmail.com

-## License

-## Contact

-If you have any questions or suggestions, feel free to reach out to me at dejanovic.marija2801@gmail.com.